 “A sewer system evaluation is the first step of proactive sewer system maintenance and repair,” states Farrand.
 “It allows a community to address issues early on before they lead to bigger problems that are more expensive to fix.”

-For Wes and his colleagues, sewer system evaluations are also helpful in determining which rehabilitation techniques are optimal for a given set of circumstances.
+For Wes and his colleagues, sanitary sewer system evaluations are also helpful in determining which rehabilitation techniques are optimal for a given set of circumstances.
 With the purpose of rehab defined, a plan to address the most critical issues first can be developed and implemented in phases to maximize the use of available funds.

 Sewer System Inspections

-Sewer system evaluations use various methods of inspection or televising with a camera or other technology to provide a glimpse of what’s going on within a sewer system.
+Sewer system evaluations use various methods of inspection or televising with a camera or other technology to provide a glimpse of what’s going on within a sanitary sewer system.
 Use of the NAASCO Pipeline Assessment Certification Program (PACP), which is the industry standard for coding on system conditions and defects, helps maintain evaluation consistency over time.

 In addition to traditional televising, other sewer system inspection techniques include: